Child Protection & Outreach Policy

 If an individual believes that he/she has been sexually harassed, the individual should immediately notify his/her supervisor.
 If the individual’s immediate supervisor is the source of the alleged harassment, then the concern should be reported to the supervisor’s superior, the Vicar General, the Moderator of the Curia, or the Chancellor.

 A director, supervisor or designated person who receives a sexual harassment complaint will carefully and promptly investigate the matter in a fair and expeditious manner.
 The investigation will include private interviews with the person filing the complaint and with witnesses or others who may have knowledge of either the incident in question or similar concerns.
 The investigation will be conducted in such a way as to maintain confidentiality to the extent feasible under the circumstances.
 If it is determined that inappropriate conduct has occurred, the offending conduct will be promptly eliminated, and, where appropriate, other remedial action will be taken.
-A copy of this investigation will be forwarded upon completion in a timely manner to the Coordinator of the Office of Education and Compliance.
+A copy of this investigation will be forwarded upon completion in a timely manner to the Director of the Office of Education and Compliance.

 Employees who are dissatisfied with the resolution of a sexual harassment complaint may seek resolution under Policy Section 5.0 et seq. of the disciplinary policy, or section 6.0 et seq. of the Grievance Procedures.
 In addition, an individual may file a formal complaint to the Rhode Island Commission for Human Rights (401-222-2661) and/or the United States Equal Employment Opportunity Commission (617-565-3200).
 Utilization of the diocesan complaint process does not prohibit an individual from filing a complaint with the above agencies.